AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/overview.md

 >[!WARNING]
 >
->File system security is complex and extremely important.
+>File system security is complex and important.
 We strongly recommend that you consult an experienced system administrator or network administrator before you decide the level of permissions to set.
 We provide a mechanism for you to use, but creating a permissions strategy is your responsibility.

 Adobe Commerce and Magento Open Source use a three-bit, default mask: `002`.
 Subtract the default mask from the UNIX defaults of 666 for files and 777 for directories.